KDE/kitinerary-workbench/README.md

 selecting 'IATA BCBP' or 'UIC 918.3' as input will show the result of decoding the respective barcode message.

+For HTML extractors, the input panel provides an additional tab, showing the DOM tree of the parsed document, and the attributes of an selected element in there.

 The output view does not only show the final result ('Post-processed') but also the output of the extractor script directly ('Unstructured Extractor'), before it has been normalized, validated and augmented in the post-processing stage (see https://api.kde.org/kdepim/kitinerary/html/classKItinerary_1_1ExtractorPostprocessor.html).